ljw1004/roslyn/docs/specs/feature - async iterators.md

 * Its builder `Builder<T>` must have public instance method `YieldValue<TSM>(T value, ref TSM sm) where TSM : IAsyncStateMachine`; every `yield return e` is translated into `builder.YieldValue(e, ref sm); return; label:`, and it is an error if `e` is not implicitly convertible to `T`.
 (The `sm` parameter is to allow for builders that box at the first `yield`, but can be ignored otherwise).
 * Its builder must have a public instance method `SetResult()`; when the async iterator method encounters `yield break` or the closing brace then it calls `builder.SetResult()`.
 * Calls into `builder.SetException` and `builder.AwaitOnCompleted` and `builder.AwaitUnsafeOnCompleted` are as before.
+* If the return type is specifically `System.Collections.Generic.IAsyncEnumerable<T>` with builder `System.Runtime.CompilerServices.AsyncEnumerableMethodBuilder<T>`, or the return type is `System.Collections.Generic.IAsyncEnumerator<T>` with builder `System.Runtime.CompilerServices.AsyncEnumeratorMethodBuilder<T>`, then the compiler is at liberty to *assume* it knows the shape and implementations of these types, and is at liberty to *hard-code* a different more efficient implementation.

 ```antlr
 primary_no_array_creation_expression